Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/brainstorm-drivetrain-components.typ

   #nb_admonition(
     type: "note",
   )[
-    This does not change the power of a motor, only its torque to speed ratio.
+    Internally, motor cartridges are just sets of gears, meaning they follow the same rules as normal gear ratios do.
+This means that they cannot change the power of a motor, only its torque to speed ratio.
     ]

   There are three different types of cartridges, each with differing speeds.